What is endometriosis: causes to recognise

 -

-Treatments to improve venous return and reduce pelvic congestion (such as the FIR Pad )
+Treatments to improve venous return and reduce pelvic congestion (such as the FIR Pad)

-Endometriosis and fertility: what to know
+Endometriosis and fertility: what you need to know

-Can people with endometriosis have children?
+Can women with endometriosis have children?

 -